nicohman/raven/README.md

 # Raven

 A theme manager for linux, currently focusing on i3.
 Supports multiple different configuration files, and is fast and portable.
 Upstream now hosted at [sr.ht](https://git.sr.ht/~nicohman/raven).
+You can find [ravenlib](https://git.sr.ht/~nicohman/ravenlib) there as well, if you're looking to add to or build off of the core features.

 ### Example